-The effective date of benefits is the first of the month following the receipt of a completed application.
-Benefit payments cannot be made if you are employed by a contributing employer unless you have attained age 591/2 and request an inservice withdrawal.
+The effective date of benefits is generally the day after you have fulfilled all of the conditions for entitlement to benefits, subject to certain notice requirements found in Section 6.01 of the Plan Document.
+Benefit payments cannot be made if you are employed by a contributing employer unless you have attained age 591⁄2 and request an in-service withdrawal.